Alohamoras/onprem-cloud-monitor/option-2-serverless/lambda-deployment-guide.md

 ## Prerequisites

 - AWS CLI configured with appropriate permissions
-- VPC with connectivity to Snowball devices
+- VPC with connectivity to your on-premises devices (or public internet access)
-- Understanding of Lambda and VPC networking
+- Basic understanding of Lambda and networking
 - Python 3.13 runtime support in your region

 ---